apple/foundationdb/design/idempotency_ids.md

 void fdb_database_expire_idempotency_id(FDBDatabase* db, uint8_t const* idempotency_id, int idempotency_id_length)
 ```

 The fdb client would need to keep track of which commit proxies are responsible for recently committed transactions with idempotency ids, so it knows where to direct the expire requests.
 Proactively expiring idempotency ids is done on a best-effort basis, but this needs to work well enough that the storage used by the cluster for idempotency ids is acceptable.
+Users who are not using `AUTOMATIC_IDEMPOTENCY` are expected to call `fdb_database_expire_idempotency_id` to do the proactive clean up.

 # Experiments